OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

    /** Make sure that a region of virtual memory will be realized.
     *
-    * Calling this function is not required, but might be usefull when debugging
+    * Calling this function is not required, but might be useful when debugging
     * a process with tools like gdb or valgrind that do not naturally like
     * segmentation fault signals.
     *